Symbolic Relational Deep Reinforcement Learning based on Graph Neural Networks and Autoregressive Policy Decomposition: Experiments

 Next, we focused on the agent's generalization to a different number of blocks.
 From the eight runs with $N=5$, we picked the one that performed best after 800 epochs.
 Next, we evaluated it in environments with a different number of blocks, $N \in \{2..30\}$.
 Again, we measured the percentage of solved environments (within the 100 step limit) and the agent's optimality.
 Because in BlockWorld, the optimal planning is NP-hard, we report the optimality only for $N \leq 10$; it becomes too expensive to compute with higher $N$.
 The results, reported in Figure~\ref{fig:blockworld-generalization}, show impressive generalization capabilities.
 The agent zero-shot generalizes with great success to other problem sizes.
-It solves all problems for $N \leq 5$ with near-100\% optimality, with an exception of $N=3$.
+It solves all problems for $N \leq 5$ with near-100\% optimality, with the exception of $N=3$.
 With $N \geq 6$, the fraction of solved problems gradually decreases to 78\% for $N=20$ and 54\% for $N=30$.
 The optimality decreases to 87\% for $N=10$.

-When we tried to train an agent directly with $N=10$, the training failed.
+We tried to train an agent directly with $N=10$, but the agent did not learn any useful policy.
+The reason is that it is hard to find a solution in a large state space.
+With ten blocks, there are about $10^7$ box combinations and the only positive reward is received when the problem is solved.
 Yet, the agent trained with $N=5$ is able to solve 98\% of problems with $N=10$, with 87\% optimality.
 Moreover, it gracefully generalizes up to $N \leq 30$, possibly even more.
 This indicates a strong potential for curriculum learning \citep{bengio2009curriculum}.
-To understand how impressive these results are, we note that the number of all possible block configurations raise very quickly with $N$.
+To understand how impressive these results are, we note that the number of all possible block configurations rises very quickly with $N$.
 Exactly, it is $\sum_{i=0}^{N} \binom{N}{i} \frac{(N-1)!}{(i-1)!}$ \citep{slaney2001blocks}; i.e., 501 for $N=5$, $5.8\times10^7$ for $N=10$ and $2.7\times10^{20}$ for $N=20$.
 The number of actions is $|\mathcal A| \leq N^2$.